Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Background, notations and conventions

-In what follows we provide a version of the \textit{strong Hodge-index Theorem} for projective IHS manifolds, as we did not find it in the literature, and we need it.
-We start with the following Lemma of linear algebra. \begin{lem} Let $q$ be a quadratic form of signature $(1,\rho -1)$ on a finite dimensional, real vector space $V$, with $\mathrm{dim}(V)= \rho$.
+In what follows we provide a version of the \textit{strong Hodge-index Theorem} for projective IHS manifolds, as we did not find it in the literature and it plays an important role in the present paper.
+We start with the following lemma of linear algebra. \begin{lem} Let $q$ be a quadratic form of signature $(1,\rho -1)$ on a finite dimensional, real vector space $V$, with $\mathrm{dim}(V)= \rho$.
 Suppose that $\pi$ is a $2$-plane containing a positive direction.
 Then the signature of $q_{| \pi}$ is $(1,1)$. \begin{proof} Since $\pi$ contains a positive direction, the signature of $q_{|\pi}$ is $(1,1)$ or $(1,0)$ (so in the second case $q_{|\pi}$ is degenerate).
 If $q_{|\pi}$ is degenerate then $\pi$ contains no negative directions.
-But this is clearly absurd, because $\pi$ intersects all the hyperplanes on which $q_X$ is negative-definite (and we have one by hypothesis).
+But this is absurd because $\pi$ intersects all the hyperplanes on which $q_X$ is negative-definite (and we have one by hypothesis).
 Thus the signature is $(1,1)$. \end{proof} \end{lem}